 Women who received breast implants have reported suffering a wide range of severe health complications including cancer, implant rupture, skin rash, metal poisoning from leaking silicone, muscle pain and severe nausea.

-Free Confidential Lawsuit Evaluation: If you or a loved one suffered complications with a breast implant, you should contact our law firm immediately.
+Free Confidential Lawsuit Evaluation: If you or a loved one has been diagnosed with cancer or had a doctor suggest breast implant removal because of a predisposition of cancer, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

 What is the Difference Between Silicone and Saline Breast Implants?

 All breast implants have a silicone outer shell.
 However, they differ in the material filling the implant.
 Saline is sterile salt water and silicone is a thick, sticky silicone gel that more closely imitates human fat.
 This means that silicone breast implants more closely look and feel like natural breasts.

 Do Implants Have to be Replaced?

 With the breast implants currently being used, there is no recommendation that the devices be replaced after a certain amount of time and it is not necessary to replace the implants unless you are experiencing a problem.

 Should I Continue to have Mammograms if I Have Breast Implants?